 - 50/50: Tricky position, hard to escape, speed and quickness matter for a successful jiu-jitsu leg lock attempt.
 You’re on the flank, leg under your top armpit, trapping the opponent’s bottom leg with both your bottom limbs.

 - Honey Hole, Saddle, Inside Sankaku, 411: Cross grip, throw both legs to the outside, then throw them to the inside and triangle your legs for a successful transition to inside Sankaku.
-You can attempt all kinds of MMA leg locks from here, but we recommend you try a side-heel hook finish.
+You can attempt all MMA leg locks from here, but we recommend a side-heel hook finish.

 Best Leg Locks for Jiu-Jitsu Grappling